pydata/xarray/doc/computation.rst

     ds.mean(dim='x')
     abs(ds)

-Unfortunately, we currently do not support NumPy ufuncs for datasets [1]_.
-:py:meth:`~xarray.Dataset.apply` works around this limitation, by applying the given function to each variable in the dataset:
+Datasets also support NumPy ufuncs (requires NumPy v1.13 or newer), or alternatively you can use :py:meth:`~xarray.Dataset.apply` to apply a function to each variable in a dataset:

 .. ipython:: python

+    np.sin(ds)
     ds.apply(np.sin)

-You can also use the wrapped functions in the ``xarray.ufuncs`` module:

-.. ipython:: python

-    import xarray.ufuncs as xu
-    xu.sin(ds)

 Datasets also use looping over variables for *broadcasting* in binary arithmetic.
 You can do arithmetic between any ``DataArray`` and a dataset: